Chimes at Midnight: Home media

 The film had a European release on DVD and Blu-ray on June 29, 2015.

 2016 restoration

-Janus Films released a restored version of the film on D.C.P. that premiered on January 1, 2016, at Film Forum in New York City January 1–12, 2016 and Cinefamily in Los Angeles.
+Janus Films released a restored version of the film on D.C.P. that premiered on January 1, 2016, at Film Forum in New York City on January 1–12, 2016, and at Cinefamily in Los Angeles.
 This restored version is not derived from the Distribpix print.
-Peter Becker, Criterion's president, said that the release is the product of more than 20 years of effort: "There is no film we have waited longer for or worked harder to free up, and none we are prouder to present", he said.
+Peter Becker, Criterion's president, said the release is the product of more than 20 years of effort: "There is no film we have waited longer for or worked harder to free up, and none we are prouder to present", he said.
 Criterion released this restoration on DVD and Blu-ray on August 30, 2016.